-Performing for over five decades, Barbara Starred on more than 50 variety TV shows including 21 Bob Hope specials.
-During the Persian Gulf War, she traveled with Hope to the middle-cast to perform for the combat troops and then continued on with Hope in a whirlwind eight day around-the-world USO tour entertaining servicemen during the Christmas season.
+Performing for over five decades, Barbara starred on more than 50 variety TV shows including 21 Bob Hope specials.
+During the Persian Gulf war, she traveled with Hope to the middle-east to perform for the combat troops and then continued on with Hope in a whirlwind eight-day around-the-world USO tour entertaining servicemen during the Christmas season.

-When there is time in her crowded schedule, she works activcly on behalf of numerous charities including The Trail of Painted Ponies Breast Cancer Research, American Cancer Society, the Wellncss Community, the Make-A-Wish Foundation, the March of Dimes, the American Hean Association, Save the Children, and Childhelp USA.
+When there is time in her crowded schedule, she works actively on behalf of numerous charities including The Trail of Painted Ponies Breast Cancer Research, American Cancer Society, the Wellness Community, the Make-A-Wish Foundation, the March of Dimes, the American Heart Association, Save the Children and Childhelp USA.

-Born in Tucson, Arizona, and raised in San Francisco, Barbara resides with her architect/real estate developer husband Jon Eicholtz in the Benedict Canyon area of Beverly Hills with their dog, Djinn Djinn, an adorable, chocolate brown,
+Born in Tucson, AZ, and raised in San Francisco, Barbara resides with her architect/real estate developer husband Jon Eicholtz in the Benedict Canyon area of Beverly Hills with their dog, Djinn Djinn, an adorable, chocolate brown, Australian born Labradoodle.

 Barbara looks forward to meeting all her fans in Adelaide and Brisbane in November 2015.